AndrewReitz/LinkedInCSVDownloader/README.md

 ### Installation

+The easiest way to install is grab it from the [Chrome Store](https://chrome.google.com/webstore/detail/flcdpmdpnbomfniioihjnhpbakhjkndg/publish-accepted).

 In Chrome, go to [chrome://extensions](chrome://extensions/) or Hamburger Button -> Settings -> Extensions.
 Drag [LinkedInCsv.crx](https://raw.github.com/pieces029/LinkedInCSVDownloader/master/LinkedInCsv.crx) into the page that appears.

-**Note**: There may be more steps involved on windows machines due to security concerns.
-I do not have a windows machine to test on so please let me know what needs to be done and I can update this document accordingly.

 ### License